 - Wet Bag – these water-proof/odor-proof bags are perfect to store soiled diapers in while traveling or running errands!

 - A Cloth-Safe Rash Cream & Balm – Most big name rash creams and balms will damage cloth diapers.
-Here is our list of cloth-friendly brands.
+Checkout our list of cloth-safe recommendations.

 - Pail Deodorant – if you’re sensitive to smells, this will be a helpful tool to shake onto dirty diapers to cut down pail odors.